EffectOrientedProgramming/book/Chapters/04_Configuration.md

 ## Step 8: Construction Failure

-Since dependencies can be built with effects, this means that they can fail.
+Since dependencies can be built with Effects, this means that they can fail.

 ```scala 3 mdoc:invisible
 import zio.*